 Sounds sweet, right?
 It is!
-First Looks are my very favorite part of the day and a lot of times my very favorite photos of the day.
-Here are some of the reasons I recommend the First Look so highly:
+First looks are my very favorite part of the day and a lot of times my very favorite photos of the day.
+Here are some of the reasons I love first looks so much:

 - A First Look means MORE photos for you!
-When we can do your portraits before the ceremony, most of the time it means I have so much more time to do more (and more creative!) photos of you as a couple and you with your wedding party, friends and families.
-If you decide to do a First Look but also want some sunset pictures or just some more portraits after you’re officially husband and wife, don’t worry – I’ll never say no to more photos of the bride and groom!
-We can always do a few more photos between your reception and ceremony, or I can sneak you away from the guests a little later.
+When we can do your portraits before the ceremony, most of the time it means I have more time to do more (and more creative!) photos of you as a couple and you with your wedding party, friends and families.
+If you decide to do a first look but also want some sunset pictures or just some more portraits after you’re officially husband and wife, don’t worry – I nearly always plan to pull you guys back out at sunset!

-- Doing a First Look streamlines your formal photos!
+- Doing a first look streamlines your formal photos and!
 Your wedding party photos and family photos make up a pretty important part of your wedding photo gallery, and wrangling all the people who are supposed to be in them can be a bit of a task.
-When we do the first look, generally we go straight into your formal photos as a couple and then the family and bridal party and are able to get every single formal photo out of the way before your ceremony even happens.
+When we do the first look, generally we go straight into doing some of your couples portraits and then the family and bridal party and are able to get every single formal photo out of the way before your ceremony even happens.
 We aren’t rushed to get you guys to the reception and your guests won’t have to wait on you!

-- The time spent at the First Look is often the only time the bride and groom are alone all day!
+- The time spent at the first look is often the only time the bride and groom are alone all day!
 All day long you’ll be surrounded by your planner, wedding party, friends, and family.
-Being surrounded by the ones you love is a wonderful way to spend your wedding day for sure, but the First Look is like a little respite in the middle of a day that can be a little bit overwhelming.
-Most of the time I will take you away from everyone else and the only people there will be you guys and me, and after just a few minutes of shooting I will leave you alone for a little while.
+Being surrounded by the ones you love is a wonderful way to spend your wedding day for sure, but the first look is like a little respite in the middle of a day that can be a little bit overwhelming.
+Most of the time I will take you away from everyone else and the only people there will be you guys and me, and I always try to give you a little time alone if there’s time.

 - Plan a cocktail hour for your guests to enjoy while we’re taking photos.
-We can take up to an hour to get all the photos done before you and your party and family make it to the reception, and sometimes unfortunately this can mean losing guests to the slow down of events.
+We can take up to 1.5 hours to get all the photos done before you and your party and family make it to the reception, and sometimes this can risk losing guests’ interest to the slow down of events.
 To combat this, plan a cocktail hour with music, drinks and hors d’oeuvres, and even think about including yard games or a slideshow to entertain them while they wait!

 - Send everybody the information about portrait time via email before the wedding.
-To make sure everybody knows when they need to be there for photos, gather everyone’s email addresses and send the portrait time and any instructions (i.e. “Uncle Jerry, you are responsible for making sure Great Grandma Smith gets to the right place at the right time” or “Aunt Peggy, please be sure to not wear your Transitions lense glasses!”).
-You can have the officiant announce where to go right after the ceremony, or another great idea is to start a group text before your wedding day even arrives, so it’s as simple as going to that message and shooting out a “Meet on the East side of the chapel immediately following the ceremony” text and everybody knows exactly what to do!
+To make sure everybody knows when they need to be there for photos, gather everyone’s email addresses and send the schedule and any instructions (i.e. “Uncle Jerry, you are responsible for making sure Great Grandma Smith gets to the right place at the right time” or “Aunt Peggy, please be sure to not wear your Transitions lens glasses!”).
+You can have the officiant announce where to go right after the ceremony.
+Or if you’re a planner, start a group text before your wedding day even arrives, so it’s as simple as going to that message and shooting out a “Meet on the East side of the chapel immediately following the ceremony” text.

 - Get help with wrangling people!
 Appoint someone who knows names and faces (and has a pretty substantial voice) to be in charge of the groupings shot list and wrangling people.
 This will make the photos go so much faster than if I’m trying to remember who’s who and make sure we have everybody.